-In order to restrict which OUs your users have access to with Gopher for Users, the Admin Roles for Gopher for Users will need to be split into two categories; Global and Granular.
-This is due to the fact that some scopes which User Gopher makes use of cannot be restricted within the Admin Console to a per OU delegation.
+To restrict which OUs your users have access to with Gopher for Users, the Admin Roles for Gopher for Users will need to be split into two categories; Global and Granular.
+This is because some scopes which User Gopher makes use of cannot be restricted within the Admin console to a per OU delegation.

-In order for it to grant granular access, you'll need to create two roles.
-One that grants access to the specific OU assigned to the user and another that gives global access to permissions that can not be scoped (Groups and Schema)
+For you to grant granular access, you'll need to create two roles.
+One that grants access to the specific OU assigned to the user and another that gives global access to permissions that can not be scoped for Groups and Schema.